demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ---
-title: "Ranging and Deranging Items In E-Commerce Marketplaces"
+title: "Ranging Items In E-Commerce Marketplaces"
 date: 2019-10-11T12:07:27+05:30
 draft: true
 tags: ["clojure"]
 ---

+In this seventh part of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}), I am going to share how we implemented the business operation(s) from the client's Order Management System(OMS) across marketplaces by processing the messages from IBM-MQ.

+**Ranging** is an activity in the OMS that sets the visibility of an item in a marketplace to true, so that it can be listed for sale.
+The reverse operation is **Deranging** which unlist the item from the marketplace.
+There are more operations **Inventorying** and **Pricing** which updates the inventory and the pricing of the items in the marketplace respectively.
+When the back-office team of the Client perform any of these operation in their OMS, it communicates the operation to the middleware through IBM-MQ.
+These messages are encoded using XML.

 ### Unified Message Handling

-The handling logic of all the messages will be as follows.
+The handling logic of all these operational messages will be as follows.

 ![](/img/clojure/blog/ecom-middleware/message-handling-process.png)